bpaskin/WASLibertyScriptsAndStuff/OCPLibertyBuild/README.md

 ### Create ImageStreams, BuildConfig, and Build a new image ###

 The `BuildAndImage.yaml` will save a base image of the latest version of version of Open Liberty to the `ImageStreams` and call it `open-lliberty:full-java8-ibmjava-ubi`.
 Then a new blank `ImageStream` will be created for the output of the build.
 That will be called `open-liberty-sample:latest`.
-Finally a `BuildConfig` will be created that will download the files from this github repository and build a container image using the supplied Dockerfile and files.
+Finally a `BuildConfig` will be created that will download the files from this github repository and build a container image using the supplied `Dockerfile` and files.
+The new image will be stored in the blank image we created `open-liberty-sample:latest`.

+A `Build` should be started after the `BuildConfig`.
+The logs in the `Build` can be viewed on status and step.
+The `BuildConfig` is set to only creat a `Builld` when the base `ImageStream` is changed.
+In a real environment a webhook trigger would be setup, as well.

+execute the script using the command `oc apply -f BuildAndImage.yaml`.

+### Create a Secret to host Variables, create a ConfigMap for the jvm.options file, and create new OpenLiberty application pulling in the Secret and ConfigMap ###